Wormhole spacetimes in an expanding universe: Energy conditions and future singularities: Wormhole motivated by Dark Matter Halo

 If the fluid were genuine DM with vanishing pressure ($p=0$), the form of the energy–momentum tensor in Eq.~\eqref{EMtensor} and the Einstein equation $G_{\mu\nu} = \kappa^2 T_{\mu\nu}$ would require $G_{rr}$ and $G_{\theta\theta}$ to vanish.
 However, these components remain non-vanishing as long as $\omega$ is not constant.
 Therefore, the corresponding matter cannot represent cold DM, although the wormhole geometry in Eq.~\eqref{DMWH1} can still be realised within the four–scalar model.

-We should note that any other kinds of wormhole geometries, based on other DM profiles or anything else, can also be stably realised by using the non-linear $\sigma$ model with four scalar fields given in \eqref{Eq. acg1} - \eqref{Eq. acg3}.
+We should note that any other kinds of wormhole geometries, based on other DM profiles or anything else, can also be stably realised by using the four-scalar non-linear $\sigma$ model given in \eqref{Eq. acg1} - \eqref{Eq. acg3}.
 We do not need to use any real DM or compensate the real DM by using the four-scalar model.
+Our analysis merely highlights a limitation of the proposed DM halo scenario~\cite{Errehymy:2025vvs} within the four-scalar non-linear $\sigma$ model, and the absence of a pressureless DM component in this context can be viewed as a constraint on that specific application.